rocicorp/replicache-quickstarts/README.md

 # (only need to do once per-project)
 # generate a shared secret enabling Reflect Server to authenticate
 # administrative calls, e.g. to create a new room.
 Configure
-# Reflect Server with the key via wranlger:
+# Reflect Server with the key via wrangler:
 npx wrangler secret put REFLECT_AUTH_API_KEY

 # start the backend